-Bald Head Island is where we’ve been taking our family of 6 every summer – making next week’s getaway our 8th trip!
+Looking for things to do on Bald Head Island?
+It’s the place where we’ve been taking our family of 6 every summer – making next week’s getaway our 8th trip!
 Does that make me an expert vacationer yet?

-If you are looking for a jam packed beach vacation with mini golf, crowds and outlet shopping – this is not the place for you.
+If you are looking things to do like a jam packed beach vacation with mini golf, crowds and outlet shopping – this is not the place for you.
 Bald Head is a take it slow, get away from the hustle and just chill type of place!

 There is something enchanting about the slow paced island life.
 Its’ uncrowded beaches are unlike any other.
 I really should be telling you it’s terrible – stay away – instead of blasting the secrets of BHI out onto the internet!

-This is your guide on what to do for a day trip to Bald Head Island, where to stay for a longer vacation, where to eat, where to swim, and what fun things you can do on the island!
+This is your guide for things to do on Bald Head Island, where to stay for a longer vacation, where to eat, Bald Head island stores, beaches, where to swim, and what fun things to do.

 Where Is Bald Head Island?